ar2pi/run-python-script/README.md

 ### Vscode

-When opening the project folder you should see an option "Reopen in Container", click on that.
-Or open the command palette (CTRL + Shift + P) and search for "Dev Containers: Reopen in Container".
+When opening the project folder you should see an option *"Reopen in Container"* ➜ click on that.
+Or open the command palette (CTRL + Shift + P) + search for *"Dev Containers: Reopen in Container"*.

 [.devcontainer.json](.devcontainer.json) contains the necessary configuration.